DevilCoders/CyberTex/docs/PURPLE_TEAMING.md

 The purple-team helpers integrate seamlessly with the documentation and reporting pipelines introduced earlier, making it simple to expand existing playbooks into collaborative purple exercises.
+Review `examples/purpleteam_sync.sapl` for a telemetry-aware scenario that mixes JavaScript dashboards and Go probes with alignment scorecards.